 Astellas Pharma US pilots pharma efforts that are outta this world.
 The company conducts research, development, and marketing efforts focused on therapeutic areas including cardiology, dermatology, immunology, infectious disease, neurology, oncology, urology, and metabolism.
 The company's primary products include transplant rejection therapy Prograf, overactive bladder treatment Vesicare, and vascular dilator Adenoscan, as well as antifungals Mycamine and AmBisome and enlarged prostate treatment Flomax.
 Astellas Pharma US, which is a subsidiary of Japan-based pharmaceutical firm Astellas Pharma, uses a direct sales force to market its products to consumers and health professionals in the US market.

-In 2012 the Astellas Pharma US division moved into a new headquarters building in Northbrook, Illinois, where administrative, sales, marketing, research, and manufacturing activities take place; the division was previously headquartered in Deerfield, Illinois.
-In addition, Astellas Pharma US has facilities in Norman, Oklahoma (manufacturing); Skokie, Illinois (laboratory research); and Farmingdale, New York (OSI Pharmaceuticals, cancer research).
+Astellas Pharma US maintains additional facilities in Norman, Oklahoma (manufacturing); Skokie, Illinois (laboratory research); and Farmingdale, New York (OSI Pharmaceuticals, cancer research).

-As top-selling products such as Prograf lose patent protection and began facing competition from generic drugmakers, Astellas Pharma US focuses on sales of newer products that it hope will take over the top revenue-earning spots.
-The company also works to add new commercial products through internal research and development efforts.
-Products under development include treatments for atrial fibrillation (irregular heartbeats) and pneumonia.
+As top-selling products, such as Prograf, lose patent protection and began facing competition from generic drugmakers, Astellas Pharma US has turned its attention to sales of newer products that it hopes will take over the top revenue-earning spots.
+Indeed, in 2013 the company launched ASTAGRAF XL, a new formulation of immunosuppressant Prograf.

 Mergers and Acquisitions

-In May 2011 the company bought out former partner Maxygen's interest in their Perseid Therapeutics venture for some $76 million, giving Astellas full control of a line of rheumatoid arthritis and transplant rejection candidates.
+In 2011 the company bought out former partner Maxygen's interest in their Perseid Therapeutics venture for some $76 million, giving Astellas full control of a line of rheumatoid arthritis and transplant rejection candidates.